dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

 Model Views (Quick How to)
 ==========================

-On this chapter we will create a very simple contacts application you can find a `Live Demo <http://flaskappbuilder.pythonanywhere.com/>`_ (login with guest/welcome).
+On this chapter we will create a very simple contacts application you can try a `Live Demo <http://flaskappbuilder.pythonanywhere.com/>`_ (login with guest/welcome).

 And the source code for this chapter on